MicrosoftDocs/Viva/Viva/pulse/setup-admin-access/prerequisites-and-admin-roles.md

 You will need to have Microsoft Teams deployed for your organization to use Viva Pulse in Microsoft Teams.
 Viva Pulse will also be available as a web experience for which users will not need a Microsoft Teams application.

 > [!IMPORTANT]
-> We do not require a license assignment to Viva Suite / Viva Pulse in order to participate in the Viva Pulse Public Preview.
-We will be requiring a Viva Suite / Viva Pulse license at only General Availability.
-However, Viva Pulse requires its users to be assigned Microsoft Forms licenses to send a Viva Pulse request.
-A user will not need a Microsoft Forms license to respond to a pulse request.
-If there are any tenant-wide conditional policies set up for Microsoft Forms that require uses to accept terms of user, those policies will be bypassed for a seamless experience.
+> We do not require a license to Viva Suite / Viva Pulse to participate in the Viva Pulse Public Preview.
+We will require a Viva Suite / Viva Pulse license only at General Availability.
+However, Viva Pulse requires its users to be assigned Microsoft Forms licenses to send a Pulse.
+A user will not need a Microsoft Forms license to respond to a Pulse.
+If there are any tenant-wide conditional policies set up for Microsoft Forms that require users to accept terms of use, those policies will be bypassed for a seamless experience.

 ## Admin roles and permissions